Zap-09/Imgcon/README.md

 Download imgcon.zip from the [releases](https://github.com/Zap-09/Imgcon/releases) page.

 Unzip it where you don't need admin privileges.
-Put it some where like D:/your folder/imgcon.exe
+Put it somewhere like D:/your folder/imgcon.exe

 Copy the path where you put the file.
 Example D:/your folder.
 And add it to the PATH in your System Environment Variables.